denten-books/plain-text/main.md

 (It would be interesting to try to create the reverse effect by reducing the fidelity of a "cheap" soap opera video feed to 24 frames per second).

 The soap-opera effect suggests a few questions for the media scholar.

 First, it challenges the easy equivalence between "digital" and "discrete" properties of the medium so often evoked in the critical literature.
-Another mechanism must be in play here, since, contrary to accepted intuition, film (the more discrete format of representation) is the one that more closely approaches the analog (continuous) nature of observed phenomenon.
-Film is the analog format in common unnderstanding.
-Under closer examination, film, usually discussed in the context of analog formats, appears to be in some aspects more digital than digital, that is the more fragmentary and discrete medium compared to digital video.
+Another mechanism must be in play here, since, according to accepted intuition, film (the more discrete format of representation) is the one that more closely approaches the analog (continuous) nature of observed phenomenon.
+Despite being the more fragmentary medium, film is seen as the more analog format than video.
+Under closer examination, film, usually discussed in the context of analog formats, appears to be (in some aspects, as we will see) more digital than digital video.
+I suspect a confusion in the common terms.

 Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher